-10.3 Multicultural Access and Equity
+10.4 Multicultural access and equity

-The Australian Government's Multicultural Access and Equity Policy obliges Australian government agencies to ensure their policies, programs and services - including those provided by contractors and service delivery partners - are accessible to, and deliver equitable outcomes for, people from culturally and linguistically diverse (CALD) backgrounds.
+The Australian Government's Multicultural Access and Equity Policy obliges Australian Government agencies to ensure their policies, programs and services - including those provided by contractors and service delivery partners - are accessible to, and deliver equitable outcomes for, people from culturally and linguistically diverse (CALD) backgrounds.

 Grant applicants should consider how they will ensure their services will be accessible to people from CALD backgrounds.
 For example, service delivery partners may require cultural competency skills.
 In addition, services, projects, activities or events may require the use of professional translating or interpreting services in order to communicate with clients who have limited English proficiency.
-Based on an assessment of the client target group, costs for translating and interpreting services should be factored into grant applications (to assist with identifying these costs see the Translating and Interpreting Services costing tool in the grant opportunity documents).
+Based on an assessment of the client target group, costs for translating and interpreting services should be factored into grant applications.

-10.4 How we pay the grant
+10.5 How we pay the grant